Meet Tyler: The teen thriving in Open Employment

 Tyler’s journey highlights what open employment can achieve, and it was recognised on Channel 9 in the lead-up to the Chamber of Commerce and Industry of WA Diversity and Inclusion Awards, where Good Sammy is a finalist in the Disability and Access Inclusion category.
 In the report, former CCIWA CEO Peter Cock noted that diversity benefits everyone: “Having diversity in a workplace is proven to make your business run better.
 It increases the talent pool you can draw from.”

-With almost 100 people supported into open employment in 2024/25, stories like Tyler’s are only the beginning.
+Stories like Tyler’s are only the beginning.
 Inclusive employment works.
 It benefits individuals, strengthens businesses, and builds a more connected community.

 Latest news